We invite applications from researchers with skills and interests from some or all of the following fields of research:

 We anticipate a diverse group of participants, including minorities, women and international researchers.
 Our goal is to continue to expand a new network of colleagues focused on using the most advanced tools targeting animal health and survival in the wild and in managed populations worldwide.

-To date, the GDW 2017-2019 series has trained 73 researchers (43 women, 30 men) of which ~25% were international scientists.
+To date, the GDW 2017-2021 series has trained 100 researchers of which 25% were international scientists.
 Post-workshop participant surveys gave high scores for GDW workshops with a cumulative average of 4.7 of 5 for overall scientific value and 4.8 of 5 for overall venue experience.

-2021 Workshop Cost: We estimate registration fees to be $2,700, which may be lowered, pending sponsor support for the course.
+2023 Workshop Cost: We estimate registration fees to be $2,700, which may be lowered, pending sponsor support for the course.
 The workshop cost will cover tuition, meals and housing.
 For more details, see Registration & Accommodations.
-We are pleased to offer NSF-sponsored awards for graduate students in 2021.

 How to Apply